-Bone densitometry performed on a 42-year-old woman shows her bone mass decreased more than 2 standard deviations below the mean for age in her left femoral head, wrist, and lumbar vertebral region.
-Six months later, the amount of bone loss is seen to be increased by repeat densitometry examination.
+Bone densitometry performed on a 42-year-old woman shows her bone mass decreased more than 2 standard deviations below the young adult mean in her left femoral head, wrist, and lumbar vertebral region.
+Six months later, the amount of bone loss is seen to be 2.5 SDs below young adult mean by repeat densitometry examination.
 These findings are most likely to be associated with which of the following serum laboratory test abnormalities:

 A Parathormone of 5 pg/mL

 C Total immunoglobulin of 3.5 g/dL

 D Uric acid of 15.7 mg/dL

 A 30-year-old healthy man has experienced headaches for the past month.
 On physical examination there are no abnormal findings.
 Laboratory studies show a serum calcium of 12.3 mg/dL with phosphorus of 2.2 mg/dL and albumin of 4.3 g/dL.
 Which of the following bone lesions is most frequently associated with these findings?